 Key Takeaway

 The highest GPA achievable is a 4.0 on a traditional scale.
 However, some schools use a weighted scale that can go up to 5.0, factoring in the difficulty of coursework.
-While GPA matters in college admissions, it’s not the determining factor.
+While GPA matters in college admissions, it’s not the final determining factor.
 Aim for good grades, but also focus on your personal growth.
 Colleges look for well-rounded students with strong transcripts, extracurricular involvement, and personal essays.

 As a high school student, you may have heard your GPA mentioned a time or two.
-GPA, or Grade Point Average, is more than just a number; it’s a reflection of the dedication and effort you put into your studies.
+GPA, or Grade Point Average, is more than just a number – it’s a reflection of the dedication and effort you put into your studies.
 But why does this three-letter acronym hold weight?
 Well, for starters, colleges use this as a way to gauge your academic potential.
 So, the higher your GPA, the more opportunities for increasing your chances for college acceptances.
 But what is the highest GPA you can get?

 What is GPA?

-However, your GPA isn’t just a number on paper.
+Your GPA isn’t just a number on paper.
 It carries significance for several reasons:

 - It can be a progress tracker to see if you’re improving, maintaining, or need to adjust your study habits.